Drag

 The recent growth of APIs has introduced a number of new security challenges.
-And while API penetration testing shares a lot in common with an application pentest, there are new and unique vulnerabilities not always covered by these assessments.

-What is API Penetration Testing?
+What is API penetration testing?

 An API penetration test is a process to identify security vulnerabilities in an API.
 It is designed to determine if an API is susceptible to vulnerabilities that may include the following:

-- Sensitive information disclosure.
+• Sensitive information disclosure

-- API Mass Assignment.
+• API Mass Assignment

-- SQL Injection and other input validation flaws.
+• SQL Injection and other input validation flaws

 API pentests are performed on a wide variety of protocols and schemes including REST, SOAP, and RPC.